TomLiDev/battleships/README.md

 ### Languages Used

-HTML, CSS and Javascript are used.
+This project is written in Python.

 ### Libraries and External Sources

 - Git - Version control.

-- Github - To save and store code for the website itself.
+- Github - To save and store code for the game itself.

-- Github pages - To deploy the live site.
+- Heroku - The platform for deploying the game as an app.

-- Code anywhere - The workspace and IDE for producing the site.
+- Code anywhere - The workspace and IDE for producing the game.

-- Balsamiq - wireframes
+- Flow Diagrams

-- Coolors - Colour Palette
+- Colorama - Library imported for coloured text

-- Google fonts - For imported fonts
+- Emoji - Library imported for emojis

-- Font Awesome - For header and footer icons

-- Google Developer Tools - For troubleshooting/bug resolution and testing responsiveness

 - W3C Validators - For checking validity of HTML and CSS.

 - JSHint - Used to check the validity and quality of Javascript.

-- Am I Responsive? - To create images of website on range of device screens.

 ## Deployment

-This was website was deployed using Github pages.
+This was website was deployed using Heroku.
 Instructions to do this are:

 1. Go to Github and Log in (or sign up).